Here's how to set up a Tulip IoT Gateway using the Gateway Portal. In order to set up a gateway, you need:

 If you are not using a Wi-Fi dongle, you can directly access the Gateway Portal by using the IP assigned to the gateway.

-Once the gateway is online, you can obtain the assigned IP address of the gateway by clicking on it and checking the Context Pane in the 'Stations' Tab.
+Once the gateway is online, you can obtain the assigned IP address of the gateway by clicking on it and checking the Gateway Modal in the 'Stations' Tab.

 3- You will be prompted to make a password for the gateway.
 This is a gateway-specific password and is different from the WPA2 password and your Tulip account password.